 Film: AN INCONVENIENT SEQUEL – Truth to Power

 Presented with The Climate Reality Project.
 Includes a Q&A and meet & greet reception.
 MORE INFO.

-Presenting renowned environmentalist Paul Hawken’s DRAWDOWN – The Most Comprehensive Plan Ever Proposed to Reverse Global Warming, followed by call-to-action presentations and panels with local and national experts, lunch, a World Cafe brainstorming session, Sound meditation, and more.
+Presenting Paul Hawken’s DRAWDOWN – The Most Comprehensive Plan Ever Proposed To Reverse Global Warming.
+Followed by presentations & panels with local and national experts.
+Lunch.
+World Cafe & Sound Meditation.

 Sunday, April 22 · 1-4 PM · FREE

 World Music Trio – Face Painting – Art Projects – Children’s Programs – Food – Demonstrations – Free Films & Instructional Videos in the Theater

 Meet local businesses who have solutions for a cleaner planet, learn about ways to save money while reducing your carbon footprint, and discover what local environmental organizations are doing to lead the way to a cleaner East End.
 Enjoy healthy snacks and celebrate our amazing planet.